kabitonn/leetcode-note/201-300/229_Majority_Element_II.md

 ## 题目描述(中等)

-Given an integer array of size n, find all elements that appear more than $$ \lfloor n/3 \rfloor $$ times.
+Given an integer array of size n, find all elements that appear more than $\lfloor n/3 \rfloor$ times.

 **Note**: The algorithm should run in linear time and in O(1) space.